-- 4.1) All national and international competition must have poles 45mm in diameter. - 4.2) The pole must be a minimum of 3,50 and 4 meters as maximum. - 4.3) The pole should be fixed securely. - 4.5) If there is a rigging or truss system to secure the poles, this should not be used as part of the performance equipment and should be erected by qualified persons. - 4.6) Single and Doubles category in Pole Art competition require one (1) spinning pole and one (1) static pole. - 4.7) The spinning pole should be placed on the right-hand-side of the audience view. - 4.8) The poles can be stainless steel, chrome, brass, or titanium and professional grade; poles must be nickel free.
+- 4.1) All national and international competition must have poles 45mm in diameter. - 4.2) The pole must be 4 meters. - 4.3) The pole must be fixed securely. - 4.5) If there is a rigging or truss system to secure the poles, this should not be used as part of the performance equipment and should be erected by qualified persons. - 4.6) Single and Doubles category in Pole Art competition require one (1) spinning pole and one (1) static pole. - 4.7) The spinning pole should be placed on the right-hand-side of the audience view. - 4.8) The poles can be stainless steel, chrome, brass, or titanium and professional grade; poles must be nickel free.
 No other materials are allowed. - 4.9) Stage poles or pole with only one fixed point are not allowed in any POSA Pole Art competition. - 4.10) All poles must be cleaned by a minimum of two people per pole who are competent at climbing.
 They should take turns in cleaning the top of the pole.
 Poles should be cleaned in their entirety with a grease remover and any spillages of product must be subsequently cleared from the competition area.